Here’s the good news. You already have the time you need to write your novel.

 Whatever stage you’re at – whether you’ve got no idea for your novel or you’ve got a first draft sitting in a drawer – you’ll have a first draft of your novel in your hands in ninety days’ time.

 Our one hour a day method for writing the first draft of your novel is not a gimmick or a sop to busy people.
 It’s our tried and tested model for getting it done, with fully guided daily practical support and writer coaching.

 You need to do 23 times more back-of-mind cogitation than you do writing when you embark upon the hard work of formulating a novel at first draft.

-The time between writing session is vital and will allow you to go to the page to write with refreshed and renewed purpose.
+The time between writing sessions is vital and will allow you to go to the page to write with refreshed and renewed purpose.

 It is frightening yet wonderful how consistent the process of writing a novel is for all writers.
 Once you’re past 10k, the idea is safe.
-At 30k you’ll experience a sag, the course is structured to push you through.
+At 30k you’ll experience a sag, our online creative writing courses are structured to push you through.
 You’ll be nervous on day one, elated by day ten.
-You’ll experience a day of doubt, followed by a day of euphoria as judgement is superseded by appetite and ambition and so on.
+You’ll no doubt experience a day of doubt, followed by a day of euphoria as judgement is superseded by appetite and ambition and so on.
 As a community, we share the learning to fast-track writers one by one.

 That hour is 24-carat gold.

-Daily guidance based on the natural structure of a novel with lessons by video and text timed to coincide with your writing
+- Get daily guidance based on the natural structure of a novel with lessons by video and text timed to coincide with your writing

-Worldwide fellowship with other working writers of ambition
+- Worldwide fellowship with other working writers – a dark-hearted bunch of buddies!